 - Try and head there for sunset; the sun setting over the sea is just magical.

 St Michael’s Mount in Cornwall is more intriguing than we first realised when heading there for sunrise on a warm summer’s morning.
-It has so much history, so many stories, and yet, whilst ignorant to them all, we still admired its beauty and enjoyed taking photographs.
+It has so much history, and so many stories, and yet, whilst ignorant of them all, we still admired its beauty and enjoyed taking photographs.

 Watching the odd person peacefully kayak by and experiencing the tide drawing in on us as the path and causeway slowly disappeared from view.

 We arrived at the car park at 5 am intending to get some sunrise photographs of the magical mount (who said photography was easy!), and whilst it was early, it was tranquil and peaceful.
 We had the location pretty much to ourselves.

 The island is a civil parish and is linked to the town of Marazion by a beautiful causeway made of granite setts, passable between mid-tide and low tide.

 When we arrived, the tide was already in a fairway.
 So we were unable to make it across as it was too early for the boats to be running, but fear not, if you do visit during more civilised hours and not the 4.30 am starts we constantly endure, then you can get a boat across to explore and even spend a day there.